Velupillai Prabhakaran: Peace talks

 Prabhakaran's first and only major press conference was held in Killinochchi on 10 April 2002.
 It was reported that more than 200 journalists from the local and foreign media attended this event and they had to go through a 10-hour security screening before the event in which Anton Balasingham introduced the LTTE leader as the "President and Prime Minister of Tamil Eelam."
 A number of questions were asked about LTTE's commitment towards the erstwhile peace process and Prabhakaran and Dr. Anton Balasingham jointly answered the questions.
 Repeated questions about his involvement in the Rajiv Gandhi assassination were only answered in a sober note by both Balasingham and Prabhakaran.
 They called it a "tragic incident" ("Thunbiyal Chambavam", as quoted in Tamil) they requested the press "not to dig into an incident that happened 10 years ago."

 During the interview, he stated that the right condition has not risen to give up the demand of Tamil Eelam.
 He further mentioned that "There are three fundamentals.
 That is Tamil homeland, Tamil nationality and Tamil right to self-determination.
 These are the fundamental demands of the Tamil people.
 Once these demands are accepted or a political solution is put forward by recognising these three fundamentals and our people are satisfied with the solutions we will consider giving up the demand for Eelam."
 He further added that Tamil Eelam was not only the demand of the LTTE but also the demand of the Tamil people.

 Prabhakaran also answered a number of questions in which he reaffirmed their commitment towards the peace process, quoted "We are sincerely committed to the peace process.
-It is because we are sincerely committed to peace that we continued a four month cessation of hostilities" was also firm in de-proscription of the LTTE by Sri Lanka and India, "We want the government of India to lift the ban on the LTTE.
+It is because we are sincerely committed to peace that we continued a four month cessation of hostilities".
+He was also firm in de-proscription of the LTTE by Sri Lanka and India, "We want the government of India to lift the ban on the LTTE.
 We will raise the issue at the appropriate time."

 Prabhakaran also insisted firmly that only de-proscription would bring forth an amenable solution to the ongoing peace process mediated by Norway: "We have informed the government, we have told the Norwegians that de-proscription is a necessary condition for the commencements of talks."